-One of my favorite foods in general is tacos.
+One of my favorite foods is tacos.
 Morphing the delicious flavor of tacos into a fun finger food sounded like the perfect experiment.
 And it turned out to be a successful one.
 These Southwest Egg Rolls are folded pockets of flavor.
-Spiced ground turkey, black beans, and corn are wrapped in egg roll wrappers, baked, and then dipped in a fresh guacamole.
+Spiced ground turkey, black beans, and corn are wrapped in egg roll wrappers, baked, and then dipped in fresh guacamole.
 I guarantee that your party guests will love these egg rolls!

 How to make Southwest Egg Rolls

 This Southwest Egg rolls recipe is so easy to make and feeds a crowd so it’s great for parties and get-togethers of any kind.
 It uses ground turkey as that is what I use when I make tacos at home, but ground beef or chicken would great as well.
 I love how the ground turkey absorbs all the flavors that are added to it.
 It pairs really well with Southwest spices.

 - Begin by heating a skillet to medium and adding 1 Tbsp. of oil.

 - Once the oil is heated add 1 lb. of ground turkey (or preferred meat) to the pan.
 Saute the turkey for 5 minutes or so, breaking it into smaller pieces as it cooks.